 Using the Information Security Standards

-The information security standards apply to University IT resources owned, leased, operated or provided by the University or otherwise connected to University resources.
-This includes but is not limited to computers, workstations, external drives, mobile phones, wireless devices, and operating systems/software/applications (free or contracted by the University).
+The information security standards apply to University IT resources owned, leased, operated or provided by the University or otherwise connected to University resources (including either free or contracted).
+This includes but is not limited to computers, workstations, external drives, mobile phones, wireless devices, operating systems/software/applications, and personal devices (e.g., smartphones, tablets, laptops, computers) used for University business.

-University community members work with IT staff, IT Director, IT Service Director, Department Head, or contractor to apply the appropriate controls to the data and IT resource following this process:
+University community members work with IT staff, IT Director, IT Service Owner, Department Head, or contractor to apply the appropriate controls to the data and IT resource following this process:

 - Identify the security level (high, medium, or low) for the data and IT resource following the process in the procedure of Administrative Policy: Data Security Classification.